top of page

 When we use gold plating:

-👉 It is not a way to hide anything
+👉 It is not a way to hide anything; it is a deliberate part of the design.

 Conclusion